kalvir781/kalv/cv/index.md

 ### iQmetrix - 2018
 CTO of north america's leading mobile wireless store infrastructure.
 Overhauled full architecture of POS, payment processing transactional systems, and engineering team structure.
+Overhauled their company wide holacracy team structure with clear responsibilities for technical leadership and optimized meeting structures.

 ### Holopod (startup) - 2019
 Solo designed and constructued [Holopod](http://holopod.com) - MacOS client With facial recognition ML to set a 'making coffee' status to update in Slack for the future of remote workers.